ALGERIA & FRANCE

 GREAT CROWD

-Here we met some a group of Sweds, an English couple, and Irish lad and a South African.
-I’m not overexaggerating but when I say we got on like we had been best frineds all our lives we did!
-The bond was insane and the click was instant, something extremely rare even in the backpacker world!
+Here, we met a group of Swedes, an English couple, an Irish lad, and a South African.
+Honestly, I’m not overexaggerating when I say we got on like we had been best friends all our lives; indeed, we did!
+The bond was insane, and the click was instant—something extremely rare even in the backpacker world!

 LOCALS

-One bad experience but as the saying goes one swallow doesn’t make a summer and if I’m honest can I’m not sure I blame the officer for taking it off me just the way the entire thing was handled.
-I wouldn’t have minded a little common sense.
+One bad experience occurred, but as the saying goes, one swallow doesn’t make a summer.
+If I’m honest, I’m not sure I blame the officer for taking it off me; rather, it was the way the entire thing was handled that bothered me.
+Additionally, I wouldn’t have minded a little common sense.

 SECURITY

-I know at a time I was required to take a police escort LINK but overall I found Algeria to be very safe, from walking through the Casbah to being surrounded by 1000s of football fans at night.
-Police are everywhere and Algeria take their security, especially airport security very seriously, so it is very unlikely to be an issue.
+I know that at one time, I was required to take a police escort LINK.
+However, overall, I found Algeria to be very safe.
+For instance, from walking through the Casbah to being surrounded by thousands of football fans at night, I never felt unsafe.
+Moreover, police are everywhere, and Algeria takes their security, especially airport security, very seriously.
+Consequently, it is very unlikely to be an issue.

 THE TRIP

-After an amazing experience staying at a chateau and flying with the birds I arrived in Algiers ready for 5 action packed days in Algeria.
-First was a tour of the Casbah, Algiers old town where I enjoyed the architecture and attempted to eat my bodyweight in food.
-Today was also the day where I thought I would be getting a beating from a policeman who in the end just wanted a photo.
-Talking about beatings, I spent 5 hours in the police station the following day when the airport security took exception to my drone and that would be the last time I would see it.
+After an amazing experience staying at a chateau and flying with the birds, I arrived in Algiers ready for five action-packed days in Algeria.
+To begin with, I took a tour of the Casbah, Algiers’ old town, where I enjoyed the architecture and attempted to eat my bodyweight in food.
+Additionally, today was the day when I thought I would be getting a beating from a policeman who, in the end, just wanted a photo.
+Speaking of beatings, I spent five hours in the police station the following day when the airport security took exception to my drone, and unfortunately, that would be the last time I would see it.

 PUSHING A TAXI DRIVER

-My run ins with the law continued in Batna when I pushed a police officer after thinking he was an annoying taxi driver before going for a tour of Timgad.
-My final day in Algeria had me in awe of Constantine, it is for sure the highlight of Algeria.
-My trip home took me to Marseille where I could enjoy the day chilling out at what is now one of my favourite French cities.
+My run-ins with the law continued in Batna when I mistakenly pushed a police officer, thinking he was an annoying taxi driver, before eventually going for a tour of Timgad.
+On my final day in Algeria, I was in awe of Constantine; it is, for sure, the highlight of Algeria.
+Subsequently, my trip home took me to Marseille, where I could enjoy the day chilling out in what is now one of my favorite French cities.

 FINAL THOUGHTS